 Planned VS. Unplanned Pregnancy

 Considering parenting preferences in a binary, “intended versus unintended” or “planned vs. unplanned” frame, leaves out a spectrum of thoughts, feelings, and attitudes regarding parenting and pregnancy.
-Feelings about parenting and acceptability regarding pregnancy may be viewed with ambivalence, uncertainty, or indifference.
+Feelings about parenting and acceptability regarding pregnancy may be viewed with some combination of ambivalence, uncertainty, or indifference.
 Each of these attitudes are worth considering and are not inherently problematic.
 Human beings have internal motivations that inform actions, decisions and behaviors.
 Rather than problematizing the choices, PATH seeks to support someone as they clarify and express the internal motivations that drive their choices.

 Certainly a person’s sentiment about pregnancy could influence their thoughts or feelings about having a child and PATH allows for that with the last question.
 An example of this could be that a person unsure or concerned about fertility may not strongly avoid pregnancy, in part, in order to gain reassurance about fertility.
 This apparent ambivalence can be addressed within a PATH framework so as to support rather than judge the person who is simultaneously holding two seemingly inconsistent desires.
 A binary frame does not allow for consideration of this nuance.
 If the nuance is not invited into the conversation, it is unlikely that someone’s internal motivations will be clarified.